dorkamotorka/ebpf-labs/labs/inspecting-ebpf-using-bpftool-43dfa319/index.md

 kind: info
 ---

-💡 bpftop enables global eBPF runtime stats via BPF_ENABLE_STATS (disabled by default).
-The per-run accounting (timestamps, counters/atomics) adds overhead and can hurt throughput/latency—especially at high rates—so enable it only for debugging or profiling.
+💡 bpftop enables global eBPF runtime stats via `BPF_ENABLE_STATS` (disabled by default).
+The per-run monitoring (timestamps, counters/atomics) adds overhead and can hurt throughput/latency—especially at high rates—so it's should be used only for debugging or profiling during development.

 ::